maja42/goval/readme.md

 {"k" + "e" + "y": "value"}
 ```

-It is possible to access elements of literals:
+It is possible to access elements of array and object literals:

 Examples: